mariomlz99/pfm1-thermal-detection/README.md

-# Supplementary material of the ICCAS 2025 Submission
+# Supplementary Material of the ICCAS 2025 Submission

 **ICCAS Submission Supplementary Material**

 This repository provides supplementary material for the ICCAS submission, specifically showcasing the parameters obtained through optimization.